94th Cavalry Regiment: 94th Cavalry and 94th Armor

 On 1 April 1963, the 109th Transportation Battalion HHD, the 114th, 224th, and 535th Transportation Companies, and Batteries A and B of the 125th Artillery's 1st Battalion, were converted, reorganized, and redesignated as the 94th Cavalry, a parent regiment under CARS.
 The 94th included the 1st Squadron, part of the 47th Infantry Division.
 While part of the 47th's 3rd Brigade, the 1st Squadron conducted annual summer training in June 1964 at Camp Ripley.
 In October 1965, the 1st Squadron was designated as part of the National Guard "select force", receiving extra training.
 On 8 January 1972, the 2nd Battalion, 194th Armor was reorganized and redesignated as the 1st Battalion, 94th Armor, part of the 47th Division.
 The new unit also absorbed the 1st Squadron, 94th Cavalry.
 On 1 June 1989, the unit was withdrawn from CARS and reorganized under the United States Army Regimental System with headquarters at Duluth.
-On 1 September 1991, the battalion was transferred to the 34th Infantry Division.
+On 1 September 1991, the 47th Infantry Division was "reflagged" as the 34th Infantry Division and thus the battalion came under the 34th Division.
 On 1 September 1992, it was reorganized, redesignated, and consolidated to consist of the 1st Battalion, part of the 34th Division.

 On 1 June 2002, the battalion was reorganized and redesignated as the 2nd Battalion, 194th Armor.
 It was ordered into active Federal service on 19 July 2003 for deployment to Bosnia as part of Stabilization Force, along with elements of the 34th.
 It relieved units of the 35th Infantry Division at Camp McGovern in September.
 After returning from Bosnia, the battalion was released from Federal service on 13 April 2004 and reverted to state control.
 On 1 September 2005, it was reorganized as the 94th Cavalry, consisting of the 1st Squadron, which was part of the 1st Armored Brigade Combat Team.
 On 1 October 2005, the 94th Cavalry became the 94th Cavalry Regiment.